webdiscus/html-bundler-webpack-plugin/README.md

 - `info: ResourceInfo` - an info about current file
 - `compilation: Compilation` - the Webpack [compilation object](https://webpack.js.org/api/compilation-object/)

-If return `null` then the rendered result is ignored and will be saved a result from the loader.

 The `ResourceInfo` have the following properties:

 - `verbose: boolean` - whether information should be displayed